 V1,NZ V2,NZ ...
 VNX,NZ

 NX

-number of cells in the x-direction.
+The number of cells in the X direction

 NZ

-number of cells in the z-direction.
+The number of cells in the Z direction

-Vi,j
+Vi..j

-cell values.
+The cell values

 The model is stored in a row format with V1,1 being the top left cell.
 Each row of the model, V1,Z ...
 VNX,Z can be broken down into two or more lines in the file, however, each row must start on a new line.

 In the presence of topography, the cells above the surface specified by topo.dat represent the air and, therefore, are not part of the model.
 For simplicity, however, the files model.con and model.chg must include those cells as defined by the file fdmesh.dat.
 These cells in the model file will be ignored when the model is input to a program.
 To distinguish these cells, the user can assign a special value to them, for instance, a very small value (say 10-10) for conductivity and a negative value for the chargeability model.
 These cells in the output model files from the inversion programs have a conductivity value equal to 10-8 times the mean conductivity value immediately beneath the surface and a chargeability value of -1030.